 These are the first studies to examine whether accurately perceiving oneself as being 'overweight' is protective against or predictive of future weight gain across adulthood.
 We found consistent evidence that perceiving oneself as being overweight was associated with increased weight gain.
-We hypothesised that this effect may be observed because the derogation of adiposity in modern society could promote maladaptive coping responses, e.g., stress-induced overeating (9, 12), amongst self-perceived overweight individuals.
-In Study 3 we found that stress-induced eating statistically mediated the link between perceiving oneself as being overweight and further weight gain; individuals who identified themselves as being 'overweight' were more likely to report over-eating in response to stress and this predicted their subsequent weight gain.
-These findings are in line with recent suggestions that the stress associated with being part of a stigmatised group may be detrimental to health (20, 21).
+We hypothesized that this effect may be observed because the derogation of adiposity in modern society could promote maladaptive coping responses, for example, stress-induced overeating, 9,12 among self-perceived overweight individuals.
+In Study 3, we found that stress-induced eating statistically mediated the link between perceiving oneself as being overweight and further weight gain; individuals who identified themselves as being 'overweight' were more likely to report overeating in response to stress and this predicted their subsequent weight gain.
+These findings are in line with recent suggestions that the stress associated with being part of a stigmatized group may be detrimental to health.^{20,2}

-Although we hypothesised that the stress associated with identifying oneself as being overweight may be a factor explaining our findings, it is also important to consider the potential confounding role of biological factors which increase how susceptibility a given individual may be to weight gain.
-For instance, factors under substantial genetic influence such as a low resting metabolic rate and high respiratory quotient can markedly contribute to weight gain and could potentially shape weight perceptions leading to a correlation between both variables (e.g. 22).
-Future studies could capitalize on twin samples to examine differences in the weight perceptions and subsequent weight gain whilst adjusting for the potential confounding role of genetic variation and consequent biological factors (e.g. 23).
-Furthermore, we cannot rule out the possibility of reverse causality, whereby those who experience weight gain or have a higher propensity for weight gain become more likely to engage in stress-induced eating (e.g. due to frustration linked to failed weight loss attempts or difficulty in restricting food intake) and to then perceive themselves as being overweight.
-Whilst potential reverse causality pathways warrant further investigation, it is important to note our robustness tests in Study 3 failed to identify support for the possibility that stressinduced eating acts as a pathway between weight gain and changes in perceived overweight.
+Although we hypothesized that the stress associated with identifying oneself as being overweight may be a factor explaining our findings, it is also important to consider the potential confounding role of biological factors that increase how susceptibility a given individual may be to weight gain.
+For instance, factors under substantial genetic influence such as a low resting metabolic rate and high respiratory quotient can markedly contribute to weight gain and could potentially shape weight perceptions leading to a correlation between both variables (for example, Filozof and Gonzalez22).
+Future studies could capitalize on twin samples to examine differences in the weight perceptions and subsequent weight gain while adjusting for the potential confounding role of genetic variation and consequent biological factors (for example, Lundborg23).
+Furthermore, we cannot rule out the possibility of reverse causality, whereby those who experience weight gain or have a higher propensity for weight gain become more likely to engage in stress-induced eating (for example, due to frustration linked to failed weight loss attempts or difficulty in restricting food intake) and to then perceive themselves as being overweight.
+Although potential reverse causality pathways warrant further investigation, it is important to note our robustness tests in Study 3 failed to identify support for the possibility that stress-induced eating acts as a pathway between weight gain and changes in perceived overweight.

-Although it is widely assumed that underestimation of weight status among overweight individuals may reduce the likelihood that such individuals will manage their body weight and is therefore a public health concern, this presumption has been made on limited evidence (2, 24).
-The present findings are of importance as they cast some doubt over this common assumption that overweight individuals who do not identify their weight as being above medically defined guidelines for a healthy weight are at a greater risk of weight gain (3, 24).
-We are not aware of any research that has examined the effect of correcting underestimation of weight status amongst overweight individuals, but an implication of our findings is that any public health intervention approaches to correct weight status misperceptions may need to carefully consider potential negative consequences of self-identifying as overweight.
+Although it is widely assumed that underestimation of weight status among overweight individuals may reduce the likelihood that such individuals will manage their body weight and is therefore a public health concern, this presumption has been made on limited evidence.^{2,24} The present findings are of importance as they cast some doubt over this common assumption that overweight individuals who do not identify their weight as being above medically defined guidelines for a healthy weight are at a greater risk of weight gain.
+3,24 We are not aware of any research that has examined the effect of correcting underestimation of weight status among overweight individuals, but an implication of our findings is that any public health intervention approaches to correct weight status misperceptions may need to carefully consider potential negative consequences of selfidentifying as overweight.